South African passport: Identity information page

 A machine-readable zone is found at the bottom of the identity information page.

 New passports (with the new post-2000 coat of arms)

 The Department of Home Affairs began issuing new format passports on 9 April 2009.
 These passports are not biometric but do contain sophisticated security features such as a seven-layer polycarbonate page where personal details and a photograph are laser engraved.
 Various other security features have been used to bring the passport into line with International Civil Aviation Organization requirements.

 Visa-free travel

 Visa requirements for South African citizens are administrative entry restrictions by the authorities of other states placed on citizens of South Africa.
-In 2019, South African citizens had visa-free or visa on arrival access to 100 countries and territories, ranking the South African passport 51st in the world (tied with Belize) according to the Henley visa restrictions index.
+As of 2024, South African citizens had visa-free or visa on arrival access to 106 countries and territories, ranking the South African passport 47th in the world according to the Henley Passport Index.

 Applying and carrying

 Until more modern and digital methods were introduced, to apply for a South African passport, one had to fill in application form BI-73, and bring the appropriate-sized photographs to ensure correct identity.
 Nowadays, photographs are captured onsite, as well as other biometrics.

 South African passports are issued at any home affairs office in South Africa but all are printed in the executive capital, Pretoria.

 According to the South African Citizenship Act (Act 88 of 1995) as amended by the South African Citizenship Amendment Act (Act 17 of 2004), South Africans may hold dual citizenship, but may not use their citizenship of another country to gain advantage or avoid responsibility while in South Africa.

 It is also illegal for an adult who holds South African citizenship to enter or depart South Africa using a non-South African passport.
 Dual nationals using a non-South African passport to enter/exit South Africa may be turned away from border checkpoints and could be fined or imprisoned for up to 12 months.
 However, the use of their non-South African passport is permitted to enter/exit any country other than South Africa.